 The charges were eventually dropped.
 But the incident brought to the surface lingering German sensibilities over press freedom and surveillance, along with memories of the communist-era East German Stasi and the Nazi Gestapo.

 "It's the politics of light," he said.
-"Who is permitted to see what, why and how?
-Documents are released, which is a metaphorical illumination.
+"Who is permitted to see what, why, and how?
+Documents are released, which is a symbolic illumination.
 But then there are all these black spots, these redactions."

-Bridle's mark is visible elsewhere in Berlin in the form of a life-size outline of a military attack drone chalked onto the concrete in the central Mitte district.
-With his "Drone Shadow", he aims to shed light on the mysterious weapons.
+Bridle's mark is visible elsewhere in Berlin as a life-size outline of a military attack drone chalked onto the concrete in the central Mitte district.
+With his "Drone Shadow," he aims to illuminate the mysterious weapons.